Marc-B-Reynolds/Marc-B-Reynolds.github.io/_drafts/slerp.md

 \\
 This changes to performing double-angle after the forward trig function(s) which allows less terms in these approximations.
 Both are needed before we can continue so I'm showing performing both.
 I'm not going to bother with trade-off comments anymore and will assume it's understood that I'm attempting to show various possible choices.

-The only difficult to approximate function (with a small error) left is the arctangent.
+Although the range of arctan is narrow enough to directly approximate it requires a fair number of terms to achieve small error.
 From the sum-of-tangents identity:

 $$
 \text{atan}\left(a\right) + \text{atan}\left(b\right)